OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Model-Owasp-Pages.md

 ### Options

-  - Attacker analysis (who, how many, how good, how motivated...)
+  - Attacker analysis (who, how many, how good, how motivated, etc.)
   - Attack Tree (how to achieve a goal - e.g. spoof a user)
-  - Usage of a threat library (e.g. STRIDE, ...)
+  - Usage of a threat library (e.g. STRIDE, etc.)
-  - ?
-Given we can also start from security controls: ASF (Application Security Frame) - Microsoft Application
+  - Given that we can also start from security controls: ASF (Application Security Frame) - Microsoft Application

 ### Consumers